asuh/front-end-windows/readme.md

 In Bitlocker manage page, click on the text "Turn on BitLocker" to turn on and enable BitLocker and follow the recommendations for drive encryption.

-Alternatively, you can use a third-party encryption software like [Veracrypt](https://en.wikipedia.org/wiki/VeraCrypt/), which is open-source and well regarded in the security community.

 ### Full Disk Encryption

 Why do you want [full-disk encryption](https://en.wikipedia.org/wiki/Disk_encryption)?
 Theft.